est31/cargo-local-serve/README.md

 `crates.io` would probably see huge improvements in performance by using [ember-fastboot](https://ember-fastboot.com/).
 However, this project targets to be even leaner than that.

+### Why did you choose the Iron framework?

+I'm in fact a big fan of the [rocket](https://rocket.rs/) framework:

+* Rocket makes stuff like URL parsing much easier than iron thanks to its macros.
+In general, the boilerplate is much less.
+* Rocket is monolithic.
+With decentralized frameworks like iron, the documentation is split up, you never know whether crate A is compatible with crate B. This issue only gets worse when you have breaking changes involved: which version of crate A is meant to be used together with which version of crate B?
+Is crate B even deprecated?
+Sure, the idea to have crates focussed on small tasks is really great, but when the crates become *too* small, I think it is better to offer a monolithic API to users.
+You can still have optional features to turn off various components.
+* In general, Rocket has much better docs than iron.

+I would really love to use Rocket, but this service isn't just meant to be compiled once by some server inside the cloud (an environment very much under my control).
+It is meant to be installed by a wide audience, on local machines, etc. Therefore, I don't want to require nightly, and I can't use Rocket as a consequence.

+The [iron](https://github.com/iron/iron) web framework is mature and well established, compared to e.g. [gotham](https://gotham.rs/).
+That is why I chose it!

 ## Logo credit

 The logo, under `site/static/package-logo.svg` has been adapted from